gordon-cs/cps350-2022-final-opokunyarko-colbert/README.md

 Bazaar is a trade and barter oriented marketplace for users interested in trading their items with others.Ê

-## PRIMARY FEATURES:

-Bazaar will feature a simple product listing UI through which users can search, trade, postListing, sendMessage,Ê

 ## WHAT PROBLEM DOES THIS SOLVE?

 It is an easy way for people without (enough) money to get what they need in exchange for something they already have.
 Users also get the chance to communicate among themselves to be able to negotiate the value of products to be exchanged or purchasedÊ

+## PRIMARY FEATURES:

+Bazaar will feature a simple product listing UI through which users can search, trade, postListing, viewListing, and sendMessage.Ê

 ## APIs TO BE USED